Libardo1/dsp/statistics/2-4-cohens_d.md

-[Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d)
+[Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d) The basic question: is there is a difference in weight, on average, between first babies and other babies?

-I added the print statements at the end of the program to denote whether or not the effect is large.
+The Cohen's D of this problem came out to -.089, meaning that other babies are ever so slightly heavier on average than first babies.
+I created print statements at the end of the program to denote whether or not the effect is large, based on further research on how to interpret Cohen's d http://rpsychologist.com/d3/cohend/.
+As with P-values, it's bad practice to rely on 'canned effect sizes'; in this case, it seems that the effect size is small enough to be practically inconsequential if we weren't looking at birth weights of babies.
+This information about the difference could be important enough to be of concern for first-time mothers.

 ```python